India has taken a giant leap in science and technology under the leadership of Prime Minister Modi: Jitendra Singh | ExBulletin

 The state-of-the-art native GPS-based pilot probe enables data collection in all weather conditions with minimal human intervention and has automatic balloon launch and burst detection facilities.

-Singh said NASA obtained the photos taken by the Indian Space Research Organization (ISRO) through its Chandrayaan and Mangalyaan missions, while countries like Nepal, Bhutan and Bangladesh are using Indian technology for weather forecasts. .
+Mr Singh said NASA obtained the photos taken by the Indian Space Research Organization (ISRO) as part of its Chandrayaan and Mangalyaan missions, while countries like Nepal, Bhutan and Bangladesh are using the technology.
+Indian weather forecast.

-“The central university has set up a center of technology and space research, we have the IIIM which brought a purple revolution to Bhaderwah where farmers earn several lakh rupees from cultivating lavender and an institute of medicine. high altitude is also underway in Bhaderwah, he mentioned.
+“The central university has set up a center of technology and space research, we have the IIIM which brought a violet revolution to Bhaderwah where farmers earn several lakh rupees from cultivating lavender and a medical institute of high altitude is also going on in Bhaderwah, he mentioned.

 The Indian Meteorological Department (IMD) said the new radar would help provide nowcasting (very short range forecast up to three hours) for all types of severe weather events affecting the region, especially thunderstorms, lightning, squalls and heavy rain.